Essay4 May 2025

 I mean this literally.
 The feedback loop I just described, the elegant cycle of design, execution, detection, analysis, and adjustment, assumes that you can actually connect a decision to its outcome, that when you fund a bet, you can later trace the spending to the result and understand what happened.
 In theory this is straightforward.
 In practice it requires chart of accounts design, cost center hierarchies, tagging conventions, allocation methodologies, and data pipeline maintenance that can be so tedious to build and so fragile to maintain that most organizations do them poorly and then wonder why their financial analysis feels thin.
 You cannot learn from data you cannot structure and keep structured.
 You cannot structure data that lives in fourteen different systems with inconsistent naming conventions and no shared identifier.
 And the time it takes to solve these problems, to build the infrastructure that makes the feedback loop possible in the first place, is time that nobody outside the connective functions, the people paid to worry about it, sees or values, because the output is not insight but plumbing, and plumbing is invisible until it breaks.

 More than once, I’ve received plans after the bet was already socially committed.
-I’ve reviewed the assumptions, identified the gaps, and recognized that the room’s appetite was for confirmation rather than interrogation.
-The analysis still gets built.
-The question becomes whether you spend political capital reopening the question or documenting the risk and returning to it later.
-Most organizations reward the second approach more consistently than the first.
+I’ve reviewed the assumptions, identified the gaps, and seen that the room wanted confirmation, not interrogation.
+I documented the risk and moved on.

 Variance gets rationalized instead of examined.
 A miss against forecast triggers not curiosity but explanation, and there is a meaningful difference between those two responses.
-Curiosity asks: what did we misunderstand about the system?
-Explanation asks: what story can we tell that makes this miss feel less alarming?
+Curiosity starts with what we misunderstood about the system.
+Explanation starts with the story that makes the miss feel less alarming.
 Both responses have passed through my hands, and explanation is easier, faster, and far more rewarding in the short term, because it allows the room to move on.
 The problem is that moving on is exactly what prevents the loop from closing.
 Every rationalized variance is a signal the system set aside, and the cumulative effect of ignored signals is a company that has very detailed financial reports and very little understanding of its own economics.

 Dashboards circulate but don't shape behavior.
 At one company, I spent three weeks building dashboards that were, by any technical standard, excellent: clean visualizations, real-time data, appropriate drill-down capability.
 Sent them to distribution lists of thirty or forty people, every week, on schedule.
 And I suspected, though I couldn’t yet prove it, that the dashboards were being referenced more than relied upon.
 They were being used to prepare for meetings, which is different.
 The dashboard was not a learning tool.
 It was a performance prop: something you glanced at before a review so you could reference the right numbers when asked, and the difference between a dashboard that teaches and a dashboard that props up the appearance of rigor is the difference between a functional feedback loop and a very expensive screensaver.